When presented with a dessert menu, do you wish you could try a bite of each? Brownie Cookies are for you!

 - TO MAKE COOKIE DOUGH AHEAD: Cookie dough can be covered in plastic wrap and refrigerated in an airtight storage container for up to 3 days or frozen for up to 1 month.

-- TO STORE: Store baked cookies in an airtight storage container for up to 5 days.
+- TO STORE: Store baked cookies in an airtight container for up to 5 days.
 Separate cookie layers with a piece of wax paper.

 - TO FREEZE: Freeze cookies in an airtight, freezer-safe storage container or ziptop bag for up to 3 months.
 Thaw and enjoy as desired.